loverajoel/jstips/_posts/en/javascript/2021-02-02-what-is-the-javascript-ternary-operator.md

 tip-number: 81
 tip-username: loverajoel
 tip-username-profile: https://www.twitter.com/loverajoel
-tip-tldr: The method received as an argument for the promise.
+tip-tldr: The ternary operator is a shortcut for the if statement.

 categories:
     - en